These tradelines will boost your credit! Why pay hundreds of dollars for tradelines when you don’t have to?

 Some of the options we presented are accounts you can open for free, while most come with a small associated fee or low-level interest charges.

-And all of these accounts and services are 100% legal, whereas the authorized user tradeline market operates in a gray area that walks the line between legal and fraudulent.
+At this point, you may be asking yourself, “Are tradelines legal?”
+All of these accounts and services are 100% legal, whereas the authorized user tradeline market operates in a gray area that walks the line between legal and fraudulent.

 So if you are in need of credit repair, or are just working at improving your bad credit score, instead of buying tradelines like the authorized user slots many tradeline companies offer, consider opening a credit account in your name.